ramikhafagi96/Optimization-Report/README.md

 - dynamically loading those scripts when needed to avoid unnecessary script evaluation.

 #### Results:
-- Lighthouse showed a big improvement in performance score
+- Lighthouse showed a big improvement in performance score, eliminating loading scripts eliminated lots of code to be parsed by the javascript engine and that decreased the Time To Interactive and Total Blocking Time
 ![](./images/performance-after-removing-scripts.png)